sfilip/firpm/README.md

 ## Licensing

-The provided code is primarily GPLv3+ licenced.
+The provided code is primarily GPLv3+ licensed.